Steve Nash is living his best life!

 As per CBS’s James Herbert:

-Yes, just days after celebrating Phoenix Suns and Dallas Mavericks star got to work promoting his app.
-Nash — along with the likes of Mark Cuban, Jeremy Lin and Sam Hinkie, who wants to work with you — is an investor in HomeCourt, a basketball training app that allows you to record and track your shooting., the former
+Yes, just days after celebrating his induction into the Naismith Memorial Basketball Hall of Fame, the former Phoenix Suns and Dallas Mavericks star got to work promoting his app.
+Nash — along with the likes of Mark Cuban, Jeremy Lin and Sam Hinkie, who wants to work with you — is an investor in HomeCourt, a basketball training app that allows you to record and track your shooting.

 — Sporting News (@sportingnews) September 12, 2018